-A Complainant must submit a Formal Complaint, as defined in Section IV.D., above, to initiate the Title IX Grievance Procedures.
-When filing a Formal Complaint under this Policy, Complainants must be currently participating in, or attempting to participate in, the education programs or activities of the University (which may include participation as a student, employee, or third party).
+To file a Formal Complaint, Aa Complainant must submit provide the Title IX Coordinator a Formal Complaint, as defined in Section IV.D., above, a written, signed complaint (or other indication that the Complainant is the person filing the formal complaint)describing the facts allegedto initiate the Title IX Grievance Procedures.
+When filing a Formal Complaint under this Policy, Complainants must be currently participating in, or attempting to participate in, the education programs or activities of the University (which may include participation as a student, employee,4 or third party).